The Empress of Death Collection

 Omens of Inevitable Loss

 The scene thrums with symbolic premonition.
 Torches cast warm light across dark water, their flames counting down to darkness.
 A halved fig rests upon stone—Persephone's fruit split open, its seeds exposed like a heart laid bare.
 The single red rose at water's edge speaks its own language of blood and beauty, love and loss intertwined.
-Pan watches from shadow, his presence a reminder that desire itself bears witness to its own destruction.
+Pan watches from shadow, the fig at his own lips, his presence a reminder that desire itself bears witness to its own destruction.
+The wild boar wades through the shallows—Adonis's ancient killer, already present, already waiting, its appearance among the sacred waters a prophecy the lovers cannot yet read.
+Pan's pipes float abandoned on the water's surface, music silenced by what approaches.

 Sovereignty Forged in Sorrow